FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 .. centered:: Figure 9.23-1 Import and delete trajectory files

-**Step3**: Select the trajectory file to be run and add the "Trace Preload" command: First, select the fitting method for the trajectory points in "Curve Fitting Method", including "Straight Line Connection", "Straight Line Fitting", "B-Spline Curve", "Polynomial Optimization Method", etc. When "Straight Line Fitting" is selected, it is necessary to set the error limit additionally, and other methods do not need this setting; secondly, set the smoothing method and smoothing accuracy; finally, set the maximum speed, maximum acceleration and maximum jerk during the operation.
+**Step3**: Select the trajectory file to run and add the "Trajectory Preload" command:

+First, choose the fitting method for trajectory points in "Curve Fitting Method", including "Linear Connection", "Linear Fitting", "B-spline Curve", "Polynomial Optimization Method", etc. When selecting "Linear Fitting", additional error limits need to be set, which is not required for other methods.

+Then set the smoothing method and smoothing precision.
+Finally, configure the maximum velocity, maximum acceleration and maximum jerk during operation.
+The "Uniform Motion" option can be enabled for constant velocity lookahead, which will make the robot perform lookahead at constant speed when activated.

 .. image:: coding/289.png
    :width: 6in
    :align: center

-.. centered:: Figure 9.23-2 Set trajectory preload parameters "Straight Line Connection
+.. centered:: Figure 9.23-2 Setting "Linear Fitting" Parameters for Trajectory Preloading

 .. image:: coding/292.png
    :width: 6in
    :align: center

-.. centered:: Figure 9.23-3 Set trajectory preload parameters "B-Spline Curve"
+.. centered:: Figure 9.23-3 Setting Trajectory Preloading Parameters

-**Step 4**: Add the "trajectory motion" command and generate a Lua program.
-By running the Lua program, you can perform real-time forward trajectory planning on the imported trajectory file.
-The typical program of real-time forward trajectory planning is shown in the figure below.
+**Step4**: Add the "Trajectory Motion" command and generate Lua program.
+The imported trajectory file can be processed with real-time lookahead trajectory planning by running the Lua program.
+A typical real-time lookahead trajectory planning program is shown below.

 .. image:: coding/290.png
    :width: 5in
    :align: center

-.. centered:: Figure 9.23-4 Typical program for real-time forward-looking trajectory planning
+.. centered:: Figure 9.23-4 Typical Program for Real-time Lookahead Trajectory Planning (B-spline Curve)

 **Step 5**: For the "LoadTrajectory" command line in the lua program, click the edit button to modify the setting parameters to achieve different trajectory planning effects.